-- "If you're planning to call a bet, you're better off betting it yourself."

-If you wish to get mathematical, you can assign percentages to the likely outcomes.
-Using the hand above, I punched in our opponent's range into PokerStove to come up with some data.
+If you want to get mathematical, you can assign percentages to the likely outcomes.
+Using the hand above I punched in our opponent's range into PokerStove to come up with some data.

-The information you have about your opponent's hand is that he limped from early position, then called a small raise, and when the flop came out he led into you for two-thirds the pot on a 7♠ J♣ Q♦ board.
+The information you have about your opponent's hand is that he limped from early position, then called a small raise, and when the flop came out he led into you for 2/3rds pot on a

 In no form of poker do you rely on fold equity more than in tournament poker.